ThalesIgnite/kvmppc_test/README.md

 # KVM PPC minimal VM example

 This example demonstrates using the KVM API directly to launch a VM on PowerPC Book3E processor, specifically the e5500 running a 32-bit Linux host.
 The inspiration came from [Using the KVM API](https://lwn.net/Articles/658511/), an article published on https://lwn.net.
 The article covered creating a VM on the x86, and the PowerPC Book3E differed slightly so I used QEMU as my source of information along with reference manuals.
-The repository is staging ground for eventually adding support to our fork of [kvmtool](https://github.com/ThalesIgnite/kvmtool) so both repostiories are covered here, highlighting when something only applies to one.
+The repository is staging ground for eventually adding support to our fork of [kvmtool](https://github.com/ThalesIgnite/kvmtool), branch powerpc_book3e, so both repostiories are covered here, highlighting when something only applies to one.

 ## e5500